Updated Marvel Release Dates: When to See New MCU Movies & Disney+ Shows

 Release date: July 8, 2022 (In theaters)

 After Thor: Ragnarok, fans expect Thor: Love and Thunder to be wild.
 Just off-the-walls bonkers nonsense from the man who does that better than anyone: writer-director Taika Waititi.
-The first trailer dropped on April 18, and it delivers on that promise: The Marvel Cinematic Universe is, indeed, bringing the thunder.
+The first trailer dropped in April, the second arrived in mid-May, and they both deliver on that promise: the Marvel Cinematic Universe is, indeed, bringing the thunder.
 And we love it.

 Thor: Love and Thunder opens July 8 in theaters only.
 The fourth feature film in the Thor franchise brings back Chris Hemsworth as Thor, Tessa Thompson as Valkyrie, and Natalie Portman as Jane Foster, now the Mighty Thor, the Goddess of Thunder.
 Chris Hemsworth and all the Guardians of the Galaxy make appearances.
-Oscar winners Christian Bale will appear as Gorr the God Butcher and Russell Crowe as Zeus.
-Taika Waititi is directing, and calls it “the craziest shit [he’s] ever done.
+Oscar winners Christian Bale and Russell Crowe will also appear, as Gorr the God Butcher and Zeus, respectively.
+Waititi calls it “the craziest shit [he’s] ever done,” which is saying something.

 For more coverage of Thor: Love and Thunder, look below:

-- Everything We Spotted in Marvel’s Frantic New Thor: Love and Thunder Trailer
+- Thor: Love and Thunder’s Trailer is Wilder Than You Even Imagined

 - Taika Waititi Talks About the “Mindfuck” That is Jane Foster’s Thor in Love & Thunder